 The north mound has a six-inch planting system, planted with sedums.
 The mound is constructed of Styrofoam, and the planting soil will be threaded with ribbons of non-biodegradable plastic to prevent erosion and sliding.

-ASLA has installed monitoring equipment on the 3,000-square-foot roof and tracks stormwater runoff, water quality, and air temperature to compare with data from the conventional roof on the building next door.
+In 2006 ASLA installed monitoring equipment on the 3,000 square-foot roof greenroof and tracked stormwater runoff, water quality, and air temperature to compare with data from the conventional roof on the building next door (download the July 26, 2007 synopsis of comprehensive water monitoring data from the first year of the ASLA Headquarters greenroof and the full briefing report, both .doc files).
+In essence, the ASLA HQ Green Roof has offered these environmental benefits:

 Additional thumbnail photos: